-Totternhoe Nature Reserve in south Bedfordshire consists of a complex of chalk grassland, scrub, woodland and bare chalk.
-It incorporates Totternhoe Knolls SSSI (including The Little Hills area), Totternhoe Stone Pit SSSI, Totternhoe Chalk Quarry SSSI and connecting land.
-This includes ex-arable land undergoing habitat restoration to permanent grassland.
-The reserve is home to many chalk specialists including orchids, great pignut Bunium bulbocastanum and Chiltern gentian Gentianella germanica as well as other rare flora and fauna of woodland, scrub, grassland and arable fields.
+Totternhoe Nature Reserve in south Bedfordshire consists of a complex of chalk grassland, scrub, woodland and bare chalk incorporating Totternhoe Knolls SSSI (including The Little Hills area), Totternhoe Stone Pit SSSI, Totternhoe Chalk Quarry SSSI and connecting land including ex-arable land undergoing habitat restoration to permanent grassland.
+The reserve is home to many chalk specialists including butterflies, moths, orchids, great pignut and Chiltern gentian as well as other rare flora and fauna of woodland, scrub, grassland and arable fields.
 A group of volunteers help staff monitor these important taxa to determine local population trends and ensure our management at the site benefits them all.

 At The Little Hills, Totternhoe Knolls, an area long ago subject to quarrying for chalk and stone, there are two rare and one locally rare orchid.
-The musk orchid Herminium monorchis now only occurs in a few square metres of grassland on The Little Hills.
-In the past it was also recorded at Sharpenhoe on the roadside chalky banks that were also once quarried.
-Man orchid Orchis anthropophora also now only occurs in a few locations around Totternhoe, having declined in numbers over the last century.
-The frog orchid Dactylorhiza viridis has a limited distribution in Bedfordshire and has become scarce on The Little Hills in recent years.
+The musk orchid (Herminium monorchis) now only occurs in a few square metres of grassland on The Little Hills.
+In the past it was also recorded at Sharpenhoe on the roadside chalky banks that were also once quarried. man orchid (Orchis anthropophora) also now only occurs in a few locations around Totternhoe having declined in numbers over the last century.
+The frog orchid (Dactylorhiza viridis) has a limited distribution in Bedfordshire and has become scarce on The Little Hills in recent years.
 Why do these orchids have such a limited distribution and why have their colonies reduced in size in recent years?
 For some of these species the opportunity to colonise chalk grassland beginning to establish on disturbed quarry areas may be significant and they don't do well in mature grassland.
 The abandoned Totternhoe Quarry, only a field away from The Little Hills, has many bare chalk areas that would have been the condition of The Little Hills once quarrying ceased.
 It is hoped that musk, man and frog orchid can spread into this developing grassland.
-First we must find out how many plants are left, try to halt further decline and ensure that seed is being produced by the remaining colonies.
+First, we must find out how many plants are left, try and halt further decline and ensure that seed is being produced by the remaining colonies.